romanticcircles/XSLT-templates/README.md

 - From this directory, simply type the command `git clone x`, where x is the URL provided by GitHub in the "Code" dropdown menu (the big green button; simply click the "copy" button and paste the URL into terminal).

 - After a few moments, the process should complete.
-You can now navigate to the new folder created by the clone process, called XSLT-templates," and see the XSLTs.
+You can now navigate to the new folder created by the clone process, called "XSLT-templates," and see the XSLTs.
 If you click on them, they should open in OxygenXML.

 - Git will now track any changes you make to the XSL files themselves or anything in the cloned folder (including this README doc).
 If you have to make substantial changes to the XSLTs, and you want these changes to be available to everyone else using these docs, you should `add`, `commit`, and then `push` your changes to git.
 Here's an excellent [Git overview](https://medium.com/cs-code/beginners-guide-to-using-git-8e5001791fa6) that will walk you through this process.